Margaret Cho On Asians Behaving Badly

 Refinery29: It shows that American society still has a really long way to go.

 Cho: Absolutely.
-There are more images of Asian-Americans now.
+There are more images of Asian Americans now.
 But the majority of them are pretty big like "Crazy Rich Asians" or "Bling Empire" — I actually love them both, but they play into the perception of us as hyper wealthy.
-It’s an unrealistic view of what Asianness and Asian-Americanness is.
-You have a lot of misdirected anger towards Asian-Americans because of that perception of being hyper-wealthy and the disease coming from China.
+It’s an unrealistic view of what Asianness and Asian Americanness is.
+You have a lot of misdirected anger towards Asian Americans because of that perception of being hyper-wealthy and the disease coming from China.

 Refinery29: I know from your work that your mom refused a man she was arranged to marry and your dad wrote joke books.
 I'm wondering what else from your family's past you think has shaped you today.